Kathy Maister's Start Cooking

 Difficulty:

-A 6-to-7 oz can of tuna can cost anywhere from approximately 89 cents to a high of about $3.00 depending on where you shop and the type you buy.
-(Cans that say albacore tend to be more expensive than the ones that just say tuna.)
+One 6-to-7 oz. can of tuna will give you two good-sized sandwiches.
+One 6-to-7 oz. can of tuna can cost anywhere from approximately 89 cents to a high of about $3.00 depending on where you shop and the type you buy.
+Cans that say albacore tend to be more expensive than the ones that just say tuna.

 To make 2 tuna salad sandwiches you will need: